Model website navigation

 Draft a simple navigation content type

-Using the information from your team, you can create a rough sketch of the content types for creating navigation menus.
+When the team agrees on suggested approaches for building navigation, you can create a rough sketch of the content types for creating navigation menus.

-To simplify workflows for editors and developers, you’ve decided to build the whole navigation using one content type.
+To simplify workflows for editors and developers, you’ve decided to build the navigation for standard website channel using one content type.
 As editors need to reorder items, they will make the navigation per website channel using a dedicated section in the content tree.

 Add tips and hints for editors to your Navigation content type

-Depending on your team’s experience, we recommend that you create more or less detailed instructions and document every content type field.
-Tips and hints help remove confusion and speed up their process.
+Depending on your team’s experience, we recommend that you create sufficient instructions and document every content type field.
+Tips and hints help remove confusion and speed up your team’s content creation and curation process.
 Your instructions (and the whole content type) might look like the following:

 Verify Navigation content type with stakeholders

-After completing the previous exercise, you and your team should know what content types they need to store information for Navigation.
+After completing the previous exercise, you and your team should know what content types editors need to store information for Navigation.

 To help your team understand how editors will create the navigation in the hierarchy, you might want to create a simplified diagram like the following: